You can apply if you:

-There are a number of reasons why you may have been declined:
+There are a number of reasons why you may have been declined for a credit card:

-Think carefully about which type of credit card will suit you and take care not to make too many credit card applications, as every time you apply for a credit card, whether your application is successful or not, it’s noted on your credit file.
-This can make some credit card issuers wary about lending to you.
+You should think carefully about which type of credit card will suit you.
+Take care not to apply for too many credit cards because every time you apply for a card, whether your application is successful or not, it’s noted on your credit file.
+This can make some credit card issuers concerned about lending to you.

-You’ll be informed by the issuer of your declined application, you’ll also be informed which credit reference agency was used.
+The issuer will inform you of your declined application and tell you which credit reference agency was used.
 First of all you may want to find out why you were declined.
-The best way to do this will be by contacting the credit reference agency.
+The best way to do this will be to contact the credit referencing agency.

-Credit reference agencies share information about people who want to borrow with lenders – such as credit card issuers.
-The lenders use this information to calculate your credit score and decide whether to offer you a credit card.
-Your credit score is based on the information you provide and what’s in your credit file.
+Credit reference agencies share details about people who want to borrow with lenders - such as credit card issuers.
+The lenders then use these details to work out your credit score and decide whether to offer you a credit card.
+Your credit score is based on the information you provide and what's in your credit file.

 You can get a copy of your credit file from these agencies by visiting their websites.
 There may be a small fee for this service.
 If you think your information is incorrect or would like to explain the background of specific details, then you should contact the agencies.
 This is called a Notice of Correction and anyone searching your file in the future will see this and must take account of it.

 Lloyds Bank plc.
 Registered Office: 25 Gresham Street, London EC2V 7HN.
 Registered in England and Wales no. 2065 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.Visit the Lending Standards Board website.

 We may monitor or record telephone calls to check out your instructions correctly and to help us improve the quality of our service.
 Calls from abroad are charged according to the telephone service provider’s published tariff.
 Not all Telephone Banking services are available 24 hours a day, 7 days a week.
 Please speak to an adviser for more information.